CanNorth Community Programs

 EARMP (Eastern Athabasca Regional Monitoring Program) 2011-ongoing

-The EARMP is an environmental monitoring program funded by the Province of Saskatchewan in partnership with Cameco Corporation and Orano Canada Inc., and the Canadian Nuclear Safety Commission.
+The EARMP is a CB-EMP funded by the Province of Saskatchewan in partnership with Cameco Corp., Orano Canada Inc., and the Canadian Nuclear Safety Commission.
 The EARMP is comprised of a community program and a technical program.
-The objective of the community program is to ensure the safety of traditionally harvested foods by monitoring and testing foods gathered by communities in the eastern Athabasca region of northern Saskatchewan.
+The objective of the community program is to ensure the safety of traditionally harvested foods by monitoring and testing foods provided by communities in the eastern Athabasca region of northern Saskatchewan.
 The technical program was designed to provide long-term environmental data and identify potential cumulative impacts downstream of uranium mining and milling operations.
 Both components involve a high level of community involvement and communication.
 Results and more information can be found on the EARMP website.

 Traditional Foods Studies

 CanNorth conducts research programs that assess consumption patterns and chemical safety of traditional foods hunted and gathered by Indigenous peoples and communities.
 These programs have a high level of community involvement and capacity building, and include completing dietary questionnaires, collecting and chemically testing traditional foods samples, and evaluating their safety for consumption.
 Research results are disseminated to community members through written reports, oral presentations, brochures, and discussions at meetings.
 We have completed traditional foods studies in the Uranium City area for Cameco Corp., at 3 communities/First Nations in northern Saskatchewan as part of the Yá Thi Néné CB-EMP, in partnership with 2 First Nations in Saskatchewan and 2 First Nations in Ontario utilizing Health Canada funding, and in the NWT for the Giant Mine Remediation Project.